To See More on Current Cases, Click HERE

 2. Do a Quick Search of the Area.
 Do Not Call out to the dog.
 If you have a fenced in yard, keep gate open so dog can come back in.
 If there's an electric fence, turn fence off so dog can come back without getting shocked.
 Leave Food and Water outside.
 Place the dogs bed in the area of your yard the dog went missing.

-3. Fill Lost Pet Alerts at lostmydoggie.com. and Pawboost.
+3. Fill Lost Pet Alerts at lostmydoggie.com.
 All local vets will be notified of your missing dog.
+Download the Neighbors by Ring app and upload your lost pet flyer.

 4. Place your missing dog on your local Facebook Groups.
 Include your phone number, cross streets, town and a photo of your lost dog.